 It’s especially important for remote working environments, where information can easily become splintered.
 At a fundamental level, leading with transparency means communicating in the open, staying connected with your employees, and nurturing a culture of empathy.
 Sometimes, it also means having a few hard conversations.

 “Right after COVID hit, some of those conversations were hard.
-But instead of shrouding things in secrecy, we brought the team closer into those business and financial conversations, so that people knew exactly where we stood.”
+But instead of shrouding things in secrecy, we brought the team closer into those business and financial conversations, so that people knew exactly where we stood,” she added.

 5. Monitor employee engagement, not productivity.